coaelecsoft/CoaElecSoft/README.md

 - 👋 Hi, I’m @coaelecsoft
 - 👀 I’m interested in everthing on the WEB.
-I deal with web development, professionally, with high quality w3 standards.
+I deal with web development, professionally with high quality using w3 standards.
 - 🌱 I’m currently learning new WEB technologies